jroucheton/cloud-best-practices/README.md

 **Benefits:**
 * This is a well known standard for Github community.

-## Create pipelines as multi branch project
-Pipelines should be created as multi branch project.

-**Benefits:**
-* Pipeline is added automatically if a new banch is created.

 ## Dedicated source code repository per pipelines
 Pipelines should be defined though a dedicated source code repository.